idlewombat/diligent-midway/tasks.md

 ### 2: List command should not have any arguments

 - Validate the `list` command's arguments.
-- If it has any show  meaningful error message to the user.
+- If it has any, show a meaningful error message to the user.

 Example:
 ```
 npm start -- list unnecessary
-Error: The list command should not have any argument.
+Error: The list command should not have any arguments.
 ```

 ### 3: Recipe details